koraytugay/koraytugay.github.io/content/javascript.md

 ```

 - Result of `typeof null` is `"object"`.
 This is wrong, `null` is not an object, it is a special value with its special type.
 The error is kept in the language due to compatibility and was never fixed.
-- Result of `typeof alert` returns `"function"`.
-However, this is not strictly true, although `alert` is a function, it is still of type `"object"`. `typeof` treats functions differently for convenience.
+- Result of `typeof alert` returns `"function"` however this is not strictly true.
+Although `alert` is a function, it is still of type `"object"`. `typeof` treats functions differently for convenience.

 ## Objects
 An object can be created using one of the two syntaxes: